 Purchase all of its requirements for Products from Distributor, and cause its affiliated companies do the same; and

-Provide lead times for the production of the Products listed on Schedule 3 within 90 days of the date hereof, and to update such lead times annually.
+Publish and maintain a price list in accordance with the terms of this agreement within 90 days of the date of the agreement .
+Such price list shall include the Supplier’s lead times for the production of the Products listed on Schedule 3.

 Prices and payment

-The prices to be paid by the Distributor to the Supplier for the Products (excluding the Phase I Products, which is set forth in clause 2.2) are to be the Supplier’s list prices applicable at the time of the issuance of the relevant purchase order.
+The prices to be paid by the Distributor to the Supplier for the Products (excluding the Phase I Products, which is set forth in clause 2.2) are to be the Supplier’s list prices applicable at the time of the issuance of the relevant purchase order, discounted by 14%.

 Supplier, with 14 days’ prior written notice to Distributor, shall escalate the Products pricing annually not less than 3% of its then current price.
+Notwithstanding such annual escalation, the Parties may agree to adjust the price list and the timing of its application at any time.

 Any and all expenses, costs and charges incurred by the Distributor in the performance of its obligations under this agreement shall be paid by the Distributor, unless the Supplier has expressly agreed in advance in writing to pay these expenses, costs and charges.